backstage/backstage/docs/features/kubernetes/configuration.md

 resources, otherwise it will assume that you're running the standard one.

-Note also that this attribute is optional for some kinds of dashboards, such as GKE, which requires additional informations specified in the `dashboardParameters` option.
+Note also that this attribute is optional for some kinds of dashboards, such as GKE, which requires additional parameters specified in the `dashboardParameters` option.

 ##### `clusters.\*.dashboardApp` (optional)